siyuhuang/Visual-Path-Prediction-TIP-2016/README.md

 Dataset link: http://pan.baidu.com/s/1hsxfUz6 password: rx8x

-These are two test datasets used for evaluation of visual path prediction algorithm.
-They are used in our paper [1] publicated on TIP 2016.
+These are two test datasets used in our paper [1] publicated on TIP 2016.
 All of the images, videos, and annotations of these two datasets are adapted from two video datasets, including VIRAT Video Dataset Release 2.0 [2] and KIT AIS Dataset [3].
 If you use these datasets in your research, please kindly cite them:

 [1] Huang S, Li X, Zhang Z, et al. Deep Learning Driven Visual Path Prediction From a Single Image[J].
 IEEE Transactions on Image Processing, 2016, 25(12): 5892-5904.